greim/json-graphify/readme.md

 ```

 The `avatar` object was hydrated into the user response by the REST API server, but could also have been fetched directly from `/api/media/2`.
-Since we want to have its own representation in the JSON graph, we use the above pattern.
+Thus it makes sense to move the avatar object to the top level and leave behind a $ref to it, which is exactly what the above pattern does.

-But what if instead of a singular `avatar`, we have an array of `avatars`?
+Now, what if instead of a singular `avatar`, we have an array of `avatars`?
-In that case we change our pattern to:
+In that case we change our pattern to this:

 ```js
 { from: ['avatars','$index'], to: ['mediaById','$id'] }
 ```

-`$index` is once again a special placeholder value which matches any positive integer (i.e. an array index).
+`$index` is a special placeholder value which matches any array index, AKA positive integer.

 ### `convert.toGraph()`